Table of Contents

 What is a Migraine headache?

-Migraine is something more than regular headaches.
+A migraine is something more than a regular headache.
 It is characterized by intense pain that often comes with vomiting, nausea, and sensitivity to light.
 It is a chronic condition that can last more than a year.

 A migraine is a neurological condition that causes symptoms, most notably a pulsing, throbbing headache on one side of your head.
 This pain will likely worsen with physical activity, sounds, lights, or smell.
 Research shows that Migraine is the sixth most disabling condition in the world.